A Classical Analogue to the Standard Model, Chapters 4-11: Particle generations and masses; curved spacetimes and gravitation; heavy weak bosons: Lepton Mass Interaction

 \subsubsection{First-order correction to $\K^4$ from the tau channel}

 To understand how these corrections to lepton masses affect the matrices $\K$, consider the leading order term $\bigl[m_{e_i}^{(0)}\bigr]^2$ which arises from the set of nine diagrams described in the caption of \fref{fig:ActionOfK}, and may be thought of as the action of an operator $\left[\hat{m}^{(0)}\right]^2$ on the preon triplet comprising a sum over nine terms.
-The action of this operator on the colour space of the preon triplet breaks colour neutrality, but this is then corrected by application term-by-term of four matrices (or operators) $\K$, heuristically $\K^4$ (with implicit action of each operator on the appropriate Hilbert space as per the appropriate diagram of \fref{fig:ActionOfK}), such that $\K^4\left[\hat{m}^{(0)}\right]^2$ as a whole leaves the colour of the preon triplet unchanged up to a cycle $r\rightarrow g\rightarrow b\rightarrow r$.
+The action of this operator on the colour space of the preon triplet breaks colour neutrality, but this is then corrected by application term-by-term of four matrices (or operators) $\K$, heuristically $\K^4$ (with implicit action of each operator on the appropriate Hilbert space as per the appropriate diagram of \fref{fig:ActionOfK}), such that $\K^4\left[\hat{m}^{(0)}\right]^2$ as a whole leaves the colour of the preon triplet unchanged up to a sum over cycles $r\rightarrow g\rightarrow b\rightarrow r$.

 As seen in \Eref{eq:mDelta}, higher-order corrections enhance the action of $\left[\hat{m}^{(0)}\right]^2$ on eigenstate $e_i$ by a factor of $\left[1+\Delta_{e}(m_{e_i})\right]$.
-If colour neutrality is to be conserved, then for colour-changing diagrams [including those which \emph{can} mix colours under some global $\SU{3}_C$ transformation, such as interaction with the diagonal gluons of the $\bm{8}$ representation of $\SU{3}_C$] there must be an equivalent enhancement of the matrices $\K$,
+If colour neutrality is to be conserved, then for colour-changing diagrams [including those which would mix colours under some global $\SU{3}_C$ transformation] there must be an equivalent enhancement of the matrices $\K$,